-

 Foreign tax relief: Foreign tax paid may be credited against German tax that relates to the foreign income or deducted as a business expense.
 Germany typically applies the exemption system.

-Participation exemption: See “Taxation of dividends” and “Capital gains”.
+Participation exemption: See “Taxation of dividends” and “Capital gains,” above.

 Holding company regime: There is no holding company regime.

-Incentives: Incentive programs are available, such as investment allowances for certain start-ups and for small and medium-sized businesses.
-Since 1 January 2020, an R&D tax incentive of up to EUR 1 million per year, per entity/group has been introduced (reduced to EUR 500,000 for periods after 30 June 2026).
-In addition, attractive nonrepayable cash grants are offered, e.g., for R&D in the energy sector.
+Incentives: Incentive programs are available, such as investment grants for certain start-ups and for small and medium-sized businesses.
+Regional incentives for investment and job-creation projects are available as well.
+Further, a research and development (R&D) tax incentive of up to EUR 3 million (4,2 million for SME) per year per entity/group has been introduced.
+In addition, attractive non-repayable cash grants are offered, e.g., for R&D in the energy sector, life science, manufacturing and in the digital and semiconductor sector.

 Withholding tax:

 Royalties: Withholding tax is not levied on royalties paid to residents.
-The withholding tax on royalties paid to a nonresident corporation or an individual is 15% (15.825%, including the solidarity surcharge), unless the EU IRD applies or the rate is reduced under a tax treaty.
-The payer may apply the exemption under the directive or a reduced withholding tax rate under a treaty only if the recipient obtains a clearance certificate from the tax authorities in advance and presents the certificate before the payment is made; otherwise, a refund may be possible.
+The withholding tax on royalties paid to a non-resident company or an individual is 15% (15.825%, including the solidarity surcharge), unless the EU IRD applies or the rate is reduced under a tax treaty.
+The payer may apply the exemption under the directive or a reduced withholding tax rate under a treaty only if the recipient obtains a clearance certificate from the tax authorities in advance and presents the certificate before the payment is made; other-wise, a refund may be possible.

 Fees for technical services: There is no withholding tax on fees for technical services.